davidonete/tiled_integration_plugin/index.md

 #### Blueprint
 There are multiple options available for accessing a Tile Layer Custom Properties:
-* Use the ``Get Tile Layer From Actor`` method which requires a reference to the Paper Tile Map Actor placed in your level, and use ``Get Custom Properties`` method and get the property you want by name and type.
+* Use the ``Get Tile Layer From Actor`` method which requires a reference to the Tile Map Actor placed in your level, and use ``Get Custom Properties`` method and get the property you want by name and type.

 * Use the ``Get Layer`` or ``Get Layers By Name`` method from the Tiled Integration Tile Map which is returned by the ``Get Tile Map From Actor`` method explained above, and use ``Get Custom Properties`` method and get the property you want by name and type.